vbachele/ft_transcendence_42/README.md

 # ft_transcendence_42

 # project validated - 100 %
 ft_transcendence from 42 school is the last project of the common core.
-Go on our project on online transcendance website (all is working except websocket[game and chat])
-Our website: [https://versus-transcendence.com/](https://versus-transcendence.com/)
+Go on online transcendence website (all is working except websocket[game and chat]) Our website: [https://versus-transcendence.com/](https://versus-transcendence.com/)

 ## SUMMARY